Updated: a day ago

 I went to four networking events last week.
 Two of them had top shelf, best in the game level speakers.
 All four were deeply flawed.

-Here are three easy tips to help you avoid annoying your audience or undermining your own role in your presentation.
+Here are some tips to help you avoid annoying your audience or undermining your own role in your presentation.

 1. Make it visible.
 If you have to say, This is not going to be good for the people sitting at the back, you are not thinking about your audience.
 Make it bigger!
 Think in terms of minimum font size of between 30- 40.